A T-Duality of Non-Supersymmetric Heterotic Strings and an implication for Topological Modular Forms: Introduction

 In Appendix \ref{app:ThetaFunc}, we review the Jacobi theta functions and their $SL(2,\IZ)$ transformations.
 In Appendix \ref{app:compchar}, we review the characters of $(E_8)_1 \times (E_8)_1$ and $(E_8)_2$, and in Appendix \ref{app:factoringintcft}, we review the factoring out of universal (super)Virasoro contributions in torus partition functions.

 Readers familiar with these worldsheet models could skip directly to Sections \ref{sec:generaltduality}, \ref{sec:tachyon}, and \ref{sec:tmf}.

 \acknowledgments I thank Yuji Tachikawa and Kazuya Yonekura for suggesting this investigation and for various discussions.
 I especially thank Yuji Tachikawa for a careful reading of an earlier version of the draft and for explaining various details of his work on TMF.
-I also thank Tom Banks, Zohar Komargodski, Sergei Lukyanov, Gregory Moore, and Martin Ro\v{c}ek for discussions.
+I also thank Tom Banks, Zohar Komargodski, Sergei Lukyanov, Gregory Moore, and Martin Ro\v{c}ek for discussions, and the referee for helpful comments and suggestions.

 This work was supported by the US Department of Energy under grant DE-SC0010008.